avelino/awesome-go/README.md

 * [errcheck](https://github.com/kisielk/errcheck) - Errcheck is a program for checking for unchecked errors in Go programs.
 * [gcvis](https://github.com/davecheney/gcvis) - Visualise Go program GC trace data in real time.
 * [Go Metalinter](https://github.com/alecthomas/gometalinter) - Metalinter is a tool to automatically apply all static analysis tool and report their output in normalized form.
 * [go-checkstyle](https://github.com/qiniu/checkstyle) - checkstyle is a style check tool like java checkstyle.
 This tool inspired by java checkstyle, golint.
-The style refered to some points in Go Code Review Comments.
+The style referred to some points in Go Code Review Comments.
 * [go-cleanarch](https://github.com/roblaszczak/go-cleanarch) - go-cleanarch was created to validate Clean Architecture rules, like a The Dependency Rule and interaction between packages in your Go projects.
 * [go-critic](https://github.com/go-critic/go-critic) - source code linter that brings checks that are currently not implemented in other linters.
 * [go-outdated](https://github.com/firstrow/go-outdated) - Console application that displays outdated packages.